- Gemini Home

 Because TEXES is background photon noise limited and both the instrumental response and the background flux depend on wavelength, the instrument sensitivity depends strongly on wavelength and spectral resolution.
 Proposers are encouraged to contact TEXES team members for sensitivity estimates for observations at specific wavelengths, but can make initial estimates based on the table below.

 The table gives sensitivities for the three spectral resolution modes after smoothing over one spectral and spatial resolution element.
 Sensitivity numbers in the table assume a transparent atmosphere.
 The noise increase due to atmospheric emission can be estimated as sqrt(1+emiss/0.1)/transmission, where emiss = 1 - transmission.
+PIs should generate a spectrum of the atmospheric transmission on Mauna Kea (use altitude of 13,796 feet, latitude 30 or 9, and typical "water vapor overburden"~1000-3000 microns) to estimate the emissivities at their wavelengths of interest.
 Sensitivity also can degrade by as much as a factor of 2 at wavelengths on grating order boundaries and edges of filters.

 Surface brightness sensitivity values are given for a flux for which S/N = 5 in 1 minute total clock time.
 Point-source sensitivity values are given for a flux for which S/N = 5 in 1 hour total clock time.
 See footnotes for more details.
 Note that for point sources TEXES normally peaks up on a target during acquisition and this would be difficult on a source giving only S/N = 5 in 1 hour.
 To observe sources this faint either the source must be optically visible, so it can be placed on the TEXES "hotspot", or there must be a nearby bright infrared source from which to offset.